tybottorff/bottorffdocs/notes/notes_for_self.md

 # High priority P576/AbATE/TN10 TODOs:
- - **draw ellipses around sorts in Diffbind PCA, and do stats**
  - **compare CD127 expression levels between 2 progenitor clusters (2 and 4) from Erin's T1DAL, can we differentiate between there being CD127+ only progenitors or also CD127- ones? i.e. relating to depleting IL7R blockade and assuming DP function necessary for benefit**
- - **compare top/bottom buckets of cells by pseudotime for # unique TCRs in Basilin's HC + T1D (expect less unique clonotypes given expansion in CD57+ terminal cells)**
- - **retry clusterprofiler using background as all unique genes from peaks (rather than whole genome as background)**
+ - **compare expansion levels of TCRseq in R vs. NR in Erin's data? would expect more expansion in R with more terminal cells?
+Did Erin already do this?**
- - **compare mean gene coverage for all genes in a gene set across sorts at a time somehow...**
+ - compare mean gene coverage for all genes in a gene set across sorts at a time somehow... this may be noisy as these aren't necessarily peaks...
+ - fix mean peak code to work on genes with only 1 peak
+ - retry clusterprofiler using background as all unique genes from peaks (rather than whole genome as background), there were at least 15k unique genes though already so not pressing
  - Limma/DESEQ2: didn't find anything new for change along trajectory of differentiation but maybe can retry with these methods 1 sort vs. all others for unique markers
  - check KLRG1/EOMES peaks up in DN, near gene body or far away? (could be repressor?)
- - compare expansion levels of TCRseq in R vs. NR in Erin's data? would expect more expansion in R with more terminal cells?
-Did Erin already do this?
- - check out ROAST, it's like GSEA?
  - Google search "glue atac rna", possible use for bulk atac? basically predicting RNA levels from promoter accessibilities?
 Azimuth does have ATAC refs (stuff like CD8 TCM/TEM), as does shendure lab, perhaps they can shed light on cell types here... this is called deconvolution (https://www.nature.com/articles/s41467-023-40611-4#Sec9) and is probably hard to get useful results but maybe worth trying...
  - Homer: DP CD127 vs. other DP separately
- - make dummy df with high JAK/STAT signal --> KEGG, see if lack of results due to KEGG (not in set) or signal:noise...
- - look at all interesting gene sets in Erin's RNAseq (DN vs. DPs)
- - try every sort vs. all 4 other sorts to get sort-specific info (wasn't super helpful for non-exh CD127+ vs. others but try anyways)
  - learn how to put custom gene sets into KEGG somehow
  - try splitting atac data into distal (> 2 kb from nearest TSS) and proximal (< 2 kb from nearest TSS) to see if that helps resolve any of above attempts to discriminate b/w cell sorts better... (like this paper did: https://www.med.upenn.edu/ifi/assets/user-content/documents/human.pdf), could also try gene activity scores (computed from open chromatin region accessibility weighted by distance as done here: https://www.nature.com/articles/s41590-022-01337-5)
  - leave 1 out analyses to deal with strong outlier patients, see what trends consistent of all leave 1 outs (1/10 outs patients, 1/50 outs samples?)
- - look more into upset plot for sharing/unique MT vars for helping decipher models
  - ask for Ki67+ from same samples to test change from baseline in Ki67 vs. MT SNV counts
  - work with heavy water/glucose data (pulse chase mass spec), CD57+ less heavy (diliuted over divisions)?
  - pseudotime analyses: re-analyze Tex sub-UMAP (iffy on pseudotime here...), maybe better ylab is "Mean z score of..."? why is scale 1-20 in plot_genes_in_pseudotime but 1-10 elsewhere? once resolving this, test more progenitor vs. effector/terminal Tex genes. https://cole-trapnell-lab.github.io/monocle3/docs/differential/#pseudo-dep